egalion/briesaed/wholecourseBRIE.md

 *1971 - 7 Mar*: Patriarch Kiril died.
 Maksim was elected as the new patriarch.

 *1971*: New constitution adopted at a referendum (99,66% for).
 The infamous Article 1 for the leading role of the Bulgarian Comunist Party in society.
 The principle of unity of state power - formally the separation of powers was elminated.
 The State Council was created.
 Its powers were higher than those of the National Assembley.
-Private property was not mention (there was “personal property”).
+Private property was not mentioned (there was “personal property”).

 *1972*: Another internal plot against Zhivkov was prevented.